Skip to main content

-Cataract surgery is the only treatment option for patients with cataracts, i.e., cloudy or hazy vision due to protein formations on the eye lens.
 Cataract surgery involves removing cataracts and replacing the lens with intraocular lens implants.
 This must be done with the utmost precision to ensure optimal results and restore clear and sharp vision.
 At West Coast Eye Institute, we perform cutting-edge femtosecond laser-assisted cataract surgery (FLACS) to ensure consistent results without complications or downtime.

 What is femtosecond laser-assisted cataract surgery (FLACS)?

 Femtosecond laser-assisted cataract surgery (FLACS) is an advanced form of cataract surgery formulated as a result of recent technological developments.
 This procedure has the same goal as traditional cataract surgery — removing cataracts and placing the intraocular lens implants.
 But it distinguishes itself by utilizing a femtosecond laser to ensure optimal precision and control, negating the already-low possibility of error.
+During femtosecond laser-assisted cataract surgery, advanced laser technology is used to break up cataracts in a controlled and precise manner.
+The laser device facilitates precise incisions in the cornea, minimizing the energy needed to fragment the lens.
+This minimizes the damage caused to the surrounding tissues, thereby improving the results and outcome.

 Consistent and predictable results with FLACS